anasedova/anasedova.github.io/_pages/about.md

   - /about.html
 ---

-I am a forth-year PhD student in the [Research Group Data Mining and Machine Learning](https://dm.cs.univie.ac.at) at the University of Vienna, where I am advised by [Ben Roth](https://www.benjaminroth.net), working on machine learning and natural language processing.
+I am a fourth-year PhD student in the [Research Group Data Mining and Machine Learning](https://dm.cs.univie.ac.at) at the University of Vienna, where I am advised by [Ben Roth](https://www.benjaminroth.net), working on machine learning and natural language processing.
 Previously, I completed my M.Sc. degrees in Computational Linguistics and Computer Science in the